-Human Development Throughout the Lifespan Grade 12
+Human Development Throughout the Lifespan Grade 12 - In Class or eLearning (Superior)

-HHG4M1 University/College
+HHG4M1/E University/College

 This course offers a multidisciplinary approach to the study of human development throughout the lifespan.
 Students will learn about a range of theoretical perspectives on human development.
 They will examine threats to healthy development as well as protective factors that promote resilience.
 Students will learn about physical, cognitive, and social-emotional development from the prenatal period through old age and will develop their research and inquiry skills by investigating issues related to human development.
 Prerequisite: Any university, college, or university/college preparation course in social sciences and humanities, English, or Canadian and world studies.